Sinio-Manoka/AIPex/README.md

 - `get_interactive_elements` - Find clickable elements
 - [ ] **Advanced AI Models** - Support for multiple AI providers

-## 🐛 Known Issues

-- Some websites may have compatibility issues with the AI chat feature
-- Tab grouping works best with AI token configured
-- Performance may vary on older devices

 ## 📄 License